amescodes/terraform-aws-jenkins/README.md

-# DevOps Project - Terraform/Jenkins with AWS
+# DevOps Project - Docker/Terraform/Jenkins with AWS

+Hosting a static website in AWS S3 with Docker, Terraform, and Jenkins.